cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_01_ads_db.md

 ## Step 0: Preparation

+** Please, before you start with this exercises, clean up your namespace from what you did the previous days by deleting all deployments, statefulsets, pvcs, services etc.** This helps you by easier finding the entities in your namespace and us by reducing the load on the cluster!

 - Create a folder `k8s-bulletinboard` in your home directory for the various yaml-files, you will create in the exercises.
 - Create a sub-folder `ads` for all yaml-files, related to **Bulletinboard-Ads** (App/Microservice + DB).